industrial-data-space/trusted-connector-documentation/docs/_docs/dev_faq.md

 ## I can't build the system using node version 12 (2019 05)

-Building the Trusted Connector using node 12 may result in errors during the build of the webconsole module.
+Building of older versions of the Trusted Connector using node 12 may result in errors during the build of the webconsole module.
 If you see errors similar to the following, we recommend switching to a more recent version of the Trusted Connector or downgrading to node 11:

 ```coffee
 ...